 The Non-Resident External (NRE) and the Non-Resident Ordinary (NRO) Account are fundamentally very different.
 Let’s start with understanding their definitions in a very simple way.

-- Non-Resident External (NRE) Account: The NRE Bank Account is used to maintain the income earned outside India.
+The NRE Account is used to maintain the income earned outside India.
 The account is maintained in INR and is subject to currency conversion/ exchange rate fluctuations as you will be depositing money in foreign currency.
 The interest earned on the deposits is tax-free in India and is completely and freely repatriable.

 Also Read: Latest NRE FD Interest Rates

-- Non-Resident Ordinary (NRO) Account: The NRO Bank Account is used to maintain the income generated in India.
+The NRO Bank Account is used to maintain the income generated in India.
 This account is also maintained in INR.
-Since, you deposit your income that is generated in India, the interest earned is taxable at 30% along with surcharge and cess which is deducted at source (TDS).
+Since, you deposit your income that is generated in India, there is tax on an NRO account.
+The interest earned is taxable at 30% along with surcharge and cess which is deducted at source (TDS).
 This deduction is refundable as per your tax slab.
 There is a limit of US$ 1 million per financial year for repatriation.

 Check out the grid to understand the differences between NRE and NRO Bank Accounts: